-Throughout Site U1451, the carbonate content of bulk sediments varies widely from 0.2 to 96.6 wt% CaCO3, reflecting contrasted depositional environments, including significant contributions from detrital carbonates.
-Turbiditic sediments have low carbonate content in the upper section (Pleistocene) with values roughly doubling around 150 m CSF-A. This sharp transition occurs during the early Pliocene and is followed by gradually increasing carbonate content to 700 m CSF-A. These trends in carbonate content of the turbiditic sediments most likely reflect a change in detrital carbonate supply, which correlates with observations at Site U1450.
-Turbiditic sediments are absent deeper than 1097 m CSF-A (mid-Oligocene), and limestone-at times almost pure (CaCO3 > 97 wt%)-becomes the dominant lithology.
+Throughout Site U1451, the carbonate contents of bulk sediments vary widely from 0.2 to 96.6 wt% CaCO3, reflecting contrasted depositional environments, including significant contributions from detrital carbonates.
+Turbiditic sediments have low carbonate content in the upper section (Pleistocene), with values roughly doubling around 130-180 m CSF-A. This transition occurs around the Miocene/Pliocene boundary and is followed by gradually increasing carbonate content to 700 m CSF-A. These trends in carbonate content of the turbiditic sediments most likely reflect changes in detrital carbonate supply, which correlates with observations at Site U1450.
+Turbiditic sediments are absent below 1090 m CSF-A, and limestone-at times almost pure (CaCO3 > 97 wt%) becomes the dominant lithology.
 Hemipelagic clays are present throughout the entire record and are characterized by highly variable carbonate content, often indistinguishable from that of turbiditic sediments.
 Major and trace element concentrations (e.g., CaO and Sr) measured via hand-held X-ray fluorescence (XRF) suggest that turbiditic and hemipelagic sediments consist of distinct binary mixings between carbonate and silicate end-members.
-The contrasted composition of the silicate fraction of hemipelagic clays is further supported by their frequent depletion in K and enriched Fe compared to turbiditic clays.
-In turbiditic sediments, the major element composition (e.g., Fe/Si and Al/Si) closely matches the chemical composition observed in sediments from the actual Ganges-Brahmaputra river system.
+The contrasted composition of the silicate fraction of hemipelagic clays is further supported by their frequent K-depletion and Fe-enrichment compared to turbiditic clays.
+In turbiditic sediments, the major element composition (e.g., Fe/Si and Al/Si) closely matches the chemical composition of sediments from the modern Ganga-Brahmaputra river system.

 Overall, TOC content is low, with an average value of 0.3 wt%.
-Within turbidites, TOC broadly co-varies with Al/Si ratios-a proxy for sediment grain size and mineral composition-reflecting preferential association of organic matter with clays previously documented in both the modern Ganges-Brahmaputra river system and in active channel-levee sediments in the Bay of Bengal deposited over the past 18 ky (e.g., Galy et al., 2007).
-Clay-rich turbiditic sediments are often characterized by significant organic carbon depletion compared with sediments from the modern Ganges-Brahmaputra river system at 17° N. However, the TOC budget is likely to be also affected by the frequent presence of woody debris concentrated in the lower part of turbiditic sequences.
+Within turbidites, TOC broadly covaries with Al/Si ratios-a proxy for sediment grain size and mineral composition-reflecting preferential association of organic matter with clays previously documented in both the modern Ganga-Brahmaputra river system and in active channel-levee sediments in the Bay of Bengal deposited over the past 18 ky (e.g., Galy et al., 2007).
+Miocene and Pliocene clay-rich turbiditic sediments are often characterized by significant organic carbon depletion compared with sediments from the modern Ganga-Brahmaputra river system and the active channel-levee system at 17°N. However, the organic carbon budget is likely to be also affected by the frequent presence of woody debris concentrated in the lower part of turbiditic sequences.